multi-vit/entity-framework-learning/README.md

         ```
 - Where possible and especially at scale, use strongly typed projection, defining data models as appropriate

+### Filtering on Related Records

+- Use the `.Where()` clause, nesting lambda functions to first leverage the navigational property, then add a condition

 ## Transition to Mac M1

 Very difficult! :sweat_smile: